 The Ladies Who Lunch – and the gentlemen, too

-Roads are turning journey with them – A little learning next
+Roads are turning journey with them – A little learning next.

-We left the Mercado and set off to a family run Campo de Ourique restaurant that has been serving the neighborhood in this location for more than a century – the intriguingly named Casa do Passarinhos or House of Little Birds.
+We left the Mercado and set off to a family run Campo de Ourique restaurant that has been serving the neighborhood in this location for more than a century – the intriguingly named Casa dos Passarinhos or House of Little Birds.
 It’s about a kilometer distant by the most direct route but Ines took us through some side and back streets that might have lengthened or shortened the walk.
 I can’t say which.

 It would probably be a bit of an understatement to say our meal here was sumptuous.
 We started with a series of entradas (starters) – queijo fresco (a cow’s milk cheese common to the Açores {Azores}) with pepper and olive oil, bread, and olives.